joshgerdes/jekyll-uno/_posts/2023-02-23-azure-availability-zone-peering.md

 Today we are going to look into Availability Zone peering:

 > Each data centre is assigned to a physical zone.
 Physical zones are mapped to logical zones in your Azure subscription.
-Azure subscriptions are automatically assigned this mapping at the time a subscription is created.
+Azure subscriptions are automatically assigned this mapping when a subscription is created.

 ##### Physical Zones vs Logical Zones